 ‘Are there no standards at all?
 No sense of right or wrong?’

-‘I know it was immoral but I wanted him off my back, I wanted out from under Frank and remember two things.
-Chloe was not yours at that time – that came later.
-The other thing is – if Chloe was the wholesome girl you imagine, she’d have said no to him there and then and would have told you all of it, I’d have been the villain and that would have been that.’
+‘I know it was immoral but I wanted him off my back, I wanted out from under Frank and remember two things – first, Chloe was not yours at that time – that came later.
+The other thing is – if Chloe were the wholesome girl you imagine, she’d have said no to him there and then and would have told you all of it.
+I’d have been the villain and that would have been that.’

-There was silence, Amelie came through with replenishments but went out again.
+There was silence, Amelie came through with replenishments, then went out again.

-Laura paused now and she was simply … ravishing.
+Laura paused now.
 Those melancholy eyes which knew everything, that smile at the corner of her lips, that nose – she was wicked, you could believe all sorts of naughty things about her, she was Irene Adler, ethics-free and she was here, now.

 He thought what to say and realized he didn’t even want to be speaking of Chloe anymore.
 ‘It’s her disloyalty, that’s the thing, Laura.
 Not so much her infidelity, strangely not that, as she’d always been like that, I half knew it and she couldn’t break habits.
 It’s the disloyalty.
 Was Melissa going to kill me?’